 Andrea Kékesy and Nigel Stephens skating in the Oshawa Skating Club's carnival in 1950

-In the early sixties, Stephens turned his attention for a time to the administration side of the sport.
-He was the CFSA's Vice President in 1961 when the Sabena Plane Crash occurred and not without controversy either.
+In the early sixties, Nigel turned his attention for a time to the administrative side of the sport.
+He was the CFSA's Vice President in 1961 when the Sabena Plane Crash occurred.
 When ISU secretary general George Hasler informed him and then CFSA President Granville Mayall of the decision to cancel the event, they (according to the February 18, 1961 edition of the "Montreal Gazette") cabled Mr. Hasler "expressing sorrow at the American tragedy but pointing out that the decision would nullify many months of preparation by the competitors and the host Czechoslovakians."
 Any perceived insensitivity didn't cloud the respect he earned as a judge and dedicated administrator.
 Later that same year, he began his two year term as CFSA President by offering assistance and support to the U.S. figure skating community in any way possible.
 After his presidency, he continued to serve on various committees.
 He was named an honorary CFSA member in 1968, a year after being given the Centennial Medal.

-Inducted to into the CFSA's Hall Of Fame in 1993 in a who's who year of inductees including Frances Dafoe and Norris Bowden, Gustave Lussi and Barbara Wagner and Bob Paul, Stephens remained active in the sport in one way or another for much of his life until retiring from his investment counsel firm.
-Settling in Bowmanville and devoting his attention to raising prize winning sheep and Australian Shepherd dogs in his later years, Nigel Stephens passed away on October 20, 2012 at Peterborough Regional hospital in Ontario.
+Inducted to into the CFSA's Hall Of Fame in 1993 in a who's who year of inductees including Frances Dafoe and Norris Bowden, Gustave Lussi and Barbara Wagner and Bob Paul, Nigel remained active in the sport in one way or another for much of his life until retiring from his investment counsel firm.
+Settling in Bowmanville and devoting his attention to raising prize winning sheep and Australian Shepherd dogs in his later years, Nigel passed away on October 20, 2012 at Peterborough Regional hospital in Ontario.